 Risk is innovation.
-Without risk, humanity would have not progressed to the point that it has.
-That has been the case with everything from humans launching the first manned mission into space all the way to tech leaders who launch startups that end up changing the way we interact with each other.
+Without risk, humanity would not have progressed to the point that it has.
+That has been the case with everything from humans launching the first manned mission into space to tech leaders who launch startups that end up changing the way we interact with each other.

-With all the benefit there is to taking risks, there are also many who are afraid to take the plunge.
+With all the benefits there are to taking risks, there are also many who are afraid to take the plunge.
 This is especially the case with B2B marketers it seems.

 It’s understandable.
-B2B is heavily based in trusting, long-term relationships.
+B2B is based heavily on trusting, long-term relationships.
 Any risk that could threaten these relationships is naturally intimidating.

 B2B marketers need to carefully consider risks and take only the ones that make sense.
 Weigh the risks.
 What risk do you take and which ones do you leave to the amateurs?

 So many marketers are afraid to be negative because they are afraid their audience will respond, well, negatively.
 While it might feel worrisome to be negative in your content, the truth is (if done correctly) audiences respond well to it.